evanharmon/in-mono/headspace/kubernetes/kubernetes-services.md

 - if no nodePort is set, a one will be generated between 30000-32767
 - if no targetPort is given, defaults to match targetPort
 - within own namespace, other pods can access service just by name
+- clusterwide object
+- virtual object that only exist in memory

 ## Practice